 “Repetition is the mother of learning” was a phrase often repeated back in my days of learning and teaching Russian.
 I believe it is true, particularly for learning a language.
 It is also true that immersion or other forms of learning-by-doing are much more effective than rote learning from a textbook (or rote repetition for that matter).

 What has really struck me in recent years, though, is how fundamentally important an individual’s will is to true learning.

 Neither repetition nor doing culminate in learning if the will to learn is not present.

-To start with, my wife and I had our first child.
+This became crystal clear to me when my wife and I had our first child.
 I’m old enough at this point to have seen quite a few babies arrive in the world and grow up, but I’ve never been this close to the process before.
-Cy is now nine months old, and it is amazing to see the native, internal drive he has for learning about the world around him.
-Nobody is telling him to try things (usually with his mouth), or to repeat the same actions again over and over.
-To the extent they are, he doesn’t really understand them at this point anyway.
-It is his own will that is driving him to learn.
+It was amazing to see the native, internal drive our son – and later, our daughter – had for learning about the world around him.

-Toward the other end of the spectrum, my sister graduated from college this year, some 20 years after she took her first college class.
+Toward the other end of the spectrum, my sister graduated from college some 20 years after she took her first college class.
 In the intervening time, she built a good career for herself.
 Many, if not most people in her position would not have bothered to go back to complete a degree.
-But my sister wanted it, and it is clear from watching her over the past few years that “it” meant much more than a set of credentials.
+But my sister wanted it, and it was clear from watching her go through the process that “it” meant much more than a set of credentials.
 Her will to learn was strong.
 She got her credentials, but more importantly, she learned a great deal and was transformed in the process.

 The good news, of course, is that a whole array of new tools have arrived that have the potential to put much more control back in the hands of individual learner.
 We are at the dawn of an age in which the will to learn has the potential to assert itself in new and powerful ways.
-I look forward to seeing how things continue to develop in 2008 and beyond.
+I look forward to seeing how things continue to develop in the years and decades ahead.